What are the best foods to eat for concentration?

 Top foods for brain health

-Oily fish: Salmon, tuna, trout, sardines, mackerel, herring and other oily fish, as well as some nuts and seeds, are rich in omega-3 fatty acids.
-“These integrate in the membranes of the cells in our brain, helping with communication between those cells, and have been shown to improve cognition,” says Jaime.
-Put simply, they make your brain work harder and – bonus – they can also have a beneficial effect on mental health, opens in a new tab.
-Jaime recommends three to five serves per week.
+Salmon, tuna, trout, sardines, mackerel, herring and other oily fish, as well as some nuts and seeds, are rich in omega-3 fatty acids.
+“These integrate in the membranes of the cells in our brain, helping with communication between those cells and have been shown to improve cognition, opens in a new tab,” says Jaime.
+Put simply, they help support brain function and may enhance your cognitive performance.
+While omega-3s show promise for supporting mental health, more research is needed, opens in a new tab to understand their full effects and long-term benefits for mental health.

-Water: Your brain is 73% water, so it’s perhaps no surprise that being well-hydrated can help prevent fatigue and improve concentration, Jaime explains.
-“Aim for a minimum of two litres of fluids per day, although if you’re active, live in a hot climate or perspire a lot, you will need more.”
+Your brain is about 75% water, opens in a new tab, so it’s perhaps no surprise that being well-hydrated can help prevent fatigue and improve concentration, Jaime explains.
+“Aim for a minimum of two litres of fluids per day, opens in a new tab, although if you’re active, live in a hot climate or perspire a lot, you will need more.”

-Nuts and seeds: Walnuts, almonds and sunflower seeds, in particular, are rich in vitamin E, explains Jamie, which may help improve cognition and therefore concentration.
-Go for one 40g serve a day, Jaime recommends.
+Walnuts, opens in a new tab, almonds and sunflower seeds, in particular, are rich in vitamin E which may help improve cognition and therefore concentration, Jaime explains.
+Go for one 30g serve a day, opens in a new tab, Jaime recommends – an easy win when trail mix makes the perfect desk snack to keep you going through the workday!

-Avocado The humble avo is bursting with monounsaturated fats (MUFAs), which can help boost memory and get your brain functioning at its best.
+The humble avo is bursting with monounsaturated fats (MUFAs), which can help boost memory and get your brain functioning at its best, opens in a new tab.
 You’ll also find MUFAs in nuts and olive, canola and peanut oils.
+Add an avo to your tuna salad or opt for sushi with avocado to sneak it into your workday meals.

-Coffee and tea: Caffeine gives us a burst of energy that keeps the brain active and makes it easier to concentrate, however, do keep your dosage in check.
 “Some people are more sensitive than others to caffeine,” advises Jaime.
-“As a general rule, aim for no more than 400mg of caffeine per day (a shot of coffee = 100mg and a cup of tea = 50mg of caffeine) and stop drinking caffeinated tea and coffee after lunch.”
+“As a general rule, aim for no more than 400mg of caffeine per day, opens in a new tab (a shot of coffee = 100mg and a cup of tea = 50mg of caffeine) and stop drinking caffeinated tea and coffee after lunch so it doesn’t interfere with your sleep."

 The worst foods for your brain